-The purpose of the registration process is to collect consistent information from all users, avoid collection of redundant information, and uniquely identify each system user.
+|The purpose of the registration process is to collect consistent information from all users, avoid collection of redundant information, and uniquely identify each system user.
 The registration process ensures that only authorized individuals from an organization can view application and grant related information.

-How do I create an username and password in the EHBs?
+How do I register in the EHBs?

 Members of a grantee organization should register to create an account.
 Registration is required only once.
 If you have registered before, do not register again.

-What are the different roles available for registration?
+What are the different EHBs organization roles?

 Authorizing Official: The individual, named by the applicant organization, who is authorized to act for the applicant and to assume the obligations imposed by the Federal laws, regulations, requirements, and conditions that apply to grant applications or grant awards.
 If you are the designated authorizing official for your organization use this role.